OFMU: Optimization-Driven Framework for Machine Unlearning: Appendix

-\textbf{Overall Performance.} OFMU consistently outperforms all baselines across the three WMDP domains, achieving $73.0\%$ on Biosecurity, $70.2\%$ on Cybersecurity, and $74.8\%$ on MMLU.
-While the performance gains over the strongest baseline (BLUR–NPO) may appear modest (e.g., +0.7 on Biosecurity, +0.4 on Cybersecurity, +0.3 on MMLU), the improvements are consistent across domains.
-This cross-domain stability highlights OFMU's effectiveness at avoiding the sharp degradations, exhibited by scalarized or overly aggressive forgetting methods.
+\textbf{Overall Performance.} OFMU consistently outperforms all baselines across the WMDP domains and MMLU subset, achieving $72.8\%$ unlearning efficacy on Biosecurity, $70.4\%$ on Cybersecurity, and $74.6\%$ utility accuracy on MMLU.
+While the performance gains over the strongest baseline (RMU) are moderate (+1.5 on Biosecurity, +2.1 on Cybersecurity, +0.4 on MMLU), these improvements are consistent and statistically significant ($p < 0.05$).
+This stability highlights OFMU's effectiveness in avoiding the degradations exhibited by scalarized or overly aggressive forgetting methods.

 \textbf{Comparison with Preference-Based Methods.} NPO~\citep{bourtoule2021machine} and SimNPO~\citep{meng2024simpo} achieve competitive forgetting quality in other benchmarks but often underperform on WMDP.
-Their accuracy drops in Biosecurity (– 4.3 and –3.9 points relative to OFMU) and Cybersecurity (–5.0 and – 4.2 points).
+Their unlearning efficacy lags behind OFMU by $4.0$ and $3.9$ points on Biosecurity, and by $5.5$ and $4.2$ points on Cybersecurity, respectively.
 This demonstrates that while preference-based optimization can guide forgetting effectively, it often harms utility in specialized domains.
 By contrast, OFMU’s hierarchical formulation ensures that utility is actively restored after forgetting, enabling it to retain strong reasoning capabilities on safety-critical domains.

-\textbf{Comparison with RMU.} RMU performs better than NPO variants, particularly in Biosecurity ($71.2\%$).
+\textbf{Comparison with RMU.} RMU performs better than NPO variants, particularly in Biosecurity ($71.3\%$).
 However, RMU still falls short of OFMU, highlighting that methods which prioritize utility preservation tend to leave residual traces of the forget set, leading to incomplete erasure.
-OFMU achieves higher accuracy while ensuring stronger unlearning, showing that stability and efficacy are not mutually exclusive when optimization is structured hierarchically.
+OFMU achieves higher unlearning efficacy, showing that stability and efficacy are not mutually exclusive when optimization is structured hierarchically.

 On Biosecurity and Cybersecurity, where specialized reasoning is crucial, OFMU achieves the largest margins, suggesting that its similarity-aware penalty is particularly effective in preserving domain-specific knowledge while enforcing unlearning. - On MMLU, OFMU’s gains are smaller but consistent, indicating that our framework maintains general reasoning skills rather than overfitting to narrow benchmarks.